Ayurooms - Holistic Wellness Escapes

 Chiropractic and Ayurveda are two ways of looking at the same coin.
 Both are fundamentally concerned with imbalances, but Ayurveda places more emphasis on detoxification.

 Back pain.
 Neck pain.
 Hip pain.
 Surgery.
 Meds.
-Been there.
-Done them all.
+Been there, done that.

 Prior to discovering Ayurveda and yoga, I regularly saw a chiropractor, massage therapist, rolfer, and acupuncturist to manage back and neck pain.
 I was told that I would need to see a chiropractor for the rest of my life because my back needed “continual maintenance”, given the metal rod fixed on my spine from T6 to L4.
 I accepted this story and chiropractic without question for 10 years.